bloominstituteoftechnology/Algorithms/recipe_batches/README.md

 Run the test file by executing `python test_recipe_batches.py`.

+You can also test your implementation manually by executing `python recipe_batches.py`.

 ## Hints

  * If there's a dictionary operation you aren't sure of how to perform in Python, look it up!